 After 3 years of waking up in a meh…albeit functional space…it was time to zhush.
 I started playing with a mood board to get the makeover in a good place.
 Since The Boy would probably get cranky with both the kitchen and the bedroom in complete chaos, I needed to be fully prepped and ready to roll.

-It was love at first sight when I laid eyes on this bed.
-It’s extra side panels and tufted headboard gave me all the heart eyes.
+It was love at first sight when I laid eyes on that bed.
+Its extra side panels and tufted headboard gave me all the heart eyes.
 Most importantly, it would also fill the wall to perfection.
 My favorite part…it’s low profile headboard allowed for a massive piece of art over the bed.
 FINALLY!

 The bed’s upholstery color, Dover Natural, inspired me to really focus on that texture on texture, layered look.
 As you may already know, I love ivory on white on cream on beige on tan on brown on black look.
 When I found this vintage sculptural paper art, I knew it had to go over the bed.
 I squeal every time I look at it.